GAtom22/ethernaut-solutions/README.md

 ## How to run

 1. Clone the repo
+2. [Install npx](https://www.npmjs.com/package/npx) if don't have it yet
-2. Run `npm i`
+3. Run `npm i`
-3. You're ready to go!
+4. You're ready to go!